Polycrylic must dry and cure before you can use and clean it. So, how long does polycrylic take to dry?

-Since polycrylic is water-based, the rate of evaporation will be slowed down if there is moisture in the atmosphere.
-If polycrylic is applied in humid or wet conditions, the paint will take hours to even dry to touch.
+Since polycrylic is water-based, the evaporation rate will be slowed down if there is moisture in the atmosphere.
+If polycrylic is applied in humid or wet conditions, the sealant will take hours to even dry to touch.

 Other tips that can help polycrylic dry faster include:

 - Letting existing coats dry before re-coat.

 - Applying the polycrylic in the least humid conditions.

 - Applying the polycrylic paint when the weather feels warm or hot.